Creating an Algorithm¶

 Set Image, Code Directory, and Boot File based on the algorithm code.
 Ensure that the framework of the AI image you select is the same as the one you use for editing algorithm code.
 For example, if TensorFlow is used for editing algorithm code, select a TensorFlow image when you create an algorithm.

-Boot Mode > Preset image | AI images supported by the new-version training are displayed by default.
-For details, see Overview. |
+AI images supported by the new-version training are displayed by default.
+For details, see Overview.

-Boot File | The file must be stored in the code directory and end with .py.
+The file must be stored in the code directory and end with .py.
 ModelArts supports boot files edited only in Python.
-The boot file in the code directory is used to start a training job. |

-Configuring Pipelines¶
+Configuring Pipelines

 A preset image-based algorithm obtains data from an OBS bucket or dataset for model training.
 The training output is stored in an OBS bucket.
 The input and output parameters in your algorithm code must be parsed to enable data exchange between ModelArts and OBS.
 For details about how to develop code for training on ModelArts, see Developing a Custom Script.